How I found out the best banquet halls near me

 Weddings are special and Indian Bengali Weddings are just a step better.
-Every religion has its own set of rituals for every occasion.
+Every community has its own set of rituals for every occasion.
 This diversity is what makes our country the best blend of tradition and culture.

-Bengali wedding rituals begin a few months prior to the actual wedding date.
+Bengali weddings rituals begin a few months prior to the actual wedding date.
 Some rituals might have become obsolete today, yet, a few are rigorously followed.

 There was a time when the families of the bride and the groom would meet at a place and fix the date for the auspicious occasion.
 The horoscope of the bride and groom would be matched and both the families would exchange gifts.